FREE ONLINE ED ASSESSMENT. Start Here

 You’re probably excited to get your mojo back.
 But it’s also understandable if your head is swimming with questions.

-PDE is short for phosphodiesterase, an enzyme that relaxes blood vessels and smooth muscles.
-PDE-5 inhibitors work by inhibiting the action of the enzyme, improving blood flow to your member…and tada — erection!
+PDE5 is short for phosphodiesterase type 5, and it’s an enzyme that’s part of a pathway that impacts blood flow to the penis.
+PDE5 inhibitors work by inhibiting the action of the enzyme, improving blood flow to your member…and tada — erection!

 So, what should you know before taking it?
 We’ll dig into how to use sildenafil for ED, what to do if you miss a dose and which side effects and interactions to be aware of.